ASFHyP3/OpenData/s1-orbits/README.md

 # Sentinel-1 Precise Orbit Determination (POD) Products

-Sentinel-1 Precise Orbit Determination (POD) products contain auxiliary data on satellite position and velocity for the European Space Agency's (ESA) Sentinel-1 satellite constellation.
+Sentinel-1 Precise Orbit Determination (POD) products contain auxiliary data on satellite position and velocity for the European Space Agency's (ESA) Sentinel-1 mission.
 Sentinel-1 is a C-band Synthetic Aperture Radar (SAR) satellite constellation first launched in 2014 as part of the European Union's Copernicus Earth Observation programme.
 POD products are a necessary auxiliary input for nearly all Sentinel-1 data processing workflows.

 This dataset is a mirror of the [Sentinel-1 Orbits](https://documentation.dataspace.copernicus.eu/Data/ComplementaryData/Additional.html#sentinel-1-orbits) dataset hosted in the Copernicus Data Space Ecosystem (CDSE).
 New files are added within 20 minutes of their publication to CDSE.
 This dataset includes two types of POD files: RESORB and POEORB.